 The City of Roseville and Placer County are responsible for enforcing many state regulations governing hazardous materials management, including waste generation, minimization, and storage, and underground storage tanks.
-Sampling plans written to define the extent of lead based paint, fuel or waste oil contamination in soil must be reviewed by the Roseville Fire Department.
-Removal of material containing asbestos where the surface areas is in excess of 100 square feet must be performed by a licensed asbestos abatement contractor.
-During construction, contractors intending to utilize temporary tanks to supply fuel or propane must obtain permits from the Fire Department and must comply with provisions of the CFC Chapter 14.
+Sampling plans written to define the extent of lead based paint, fuel or waste oil contamination in soil shall be reviewed by the Roseville Fire Department.
+Removal of material containing asbestos where surface areas are in excess of 100 square feet shall be performed by a licensed asbestos abatement contractor.
+During construction, contractors intending to utilize temporary tanks to supply fuel or propane shall obtain permits from the Fire Department and shall comply with provisions of the CFC Chapter 14.
 Storage and disposal of hazardous waste during clean up or development shall comply with Title 22 requirements.